 Note that the first boot may be slow and can take around 10 minutes.
 Once your Moto G4 gets into the OS, set it up by following the on-screen instructions.
 Then enjoy all the latest Oreo goodies on your Moto G4/G4 Plus.

-So, this was our tutorial on how to install Android 8.1 Oreo on Moto G4/G4 Plus.
+So, this was our tutorial on how to manually install Moto G4/G4 Plus Android 8.1 Oreo update.
 If you have any queries regarding the procedure, please feel free to comment below.